0Hughman0/xl_link/build_docs/quickstart.rst

 https://www.anaconda.com/download/

-Anaconda is a Python installation pre-packed Pandas with a bunch of scientific python libraries, including Pandas.
+Anaconda is a Python installation pre-packed with a bunch of scientific python libraries, including Pandas.

 To install is as simple as::